Arkit-k/healthloop/README.md

 Before deploying to Vercel, ensure the following:

-1. **Fix ESLint Errors**: The build will fail if there are unescaped quotes in JSX.
-Check `app/documentation/page.tsx` line 979.
+1. **ESLint Errors**: Resolved - All JSX quotes are properly escaped to prevent build failures.

 2. **🔒 CRITICAL: Environment Variables Security**:
    - **DO NOT** deploy with secrets in `.env` - this is a major security risk